-5 Columbus Circle, 11th floor New York, NY 10019 tel: 212.430.5982 DC Office 815 16th Street NW, Suite 4162 Washington, DC 20005 Southern Office 2301 21st Ave.
-South, Suite 355 Nashville, TN 37212 tel: 615.915.2417 Colorado Office 303 E. 17th Ave., Suite 400 Denver, CO 80203 abetterbalance.org | info@abetterbalance.org Family Caregiving: According to a 2018 report by the AARP, "trends suggest that an increasing share of family caregivers will be in the labor force in the future, facing the dual demands of employment and caregiving responsibilities for aging relatives."
-Workers may also need paid leave to care for a spouse, an adult child with a serious illness, or other loved ones.
-Family caregivers can help ill and aging individuals recover more quickly and spend less time in hospitals, leading to financial savings and a decreased burden on overcrowded health care facilities.
-13 Guaranteeing paid leave and job protection for workers' family caregiving needs can also help boost employee retention.
-A recent study found that after one state implemented a paid family leave program, the labor force participation of family caregivers increased by 14 percent.
-14 This research suggests that by allowing workers to balance their family caregiving needs while still earning an income, paid family leave programs can help keep people working, which reduces turnover and training costs for employers.
-Worker's Own Serious Medical Needs: According to the U.S. Department of Labor, about half of FMLA-type leaves are taken for a worker's own serious illness.
-15 Thus, it is important for local governments to find a way to provide paid medical leave, which gives workers extended time off to deal with a serious health need of their own.
+Headquarters 5 Columbus Circle, 11th floor New York, NY 10019 tel: 212.430.5982 DC Office 815 16th Street NW, Suite 4162 Washington, DC 20005 2301 21st Ave.
+South, Suite 355 Nashville, TN 37212 tel: 615.915.2417 Southern Office Colorado Office 303 E. 17th Ave., Suite 400 Denver, CO 80203 abetterbalance.org | info@abetterbalance.org Family caregivers can help ill and aging individuals recover more quickly and spend less time in hospitals, leading to financial savings and a decreased burden on overcrowded health care facilities.12 Guaranteeing paid leave and job protection for workers' family caregiving needs can also help boost employee retention.
+A recent study found that after one state implemented a paid family leave program, the labor force participation of family caregivers increased by 14 percent.13 This research suggests that by allowing workers to balance their family caregiving needs while still earning an income, paid family leave programs can help keep people working, which reduces turnover and training costs for employers.
+Workers' Own Serious Medical Needs: According to the U.S. Department of Labor, about half of FMLAtype leaves are taken for a worker's own serious illness.14 Thus, it is important for state governments to find a way to provide paid medical leave, which gives workers extended time off to deal with a serious health need of their own.
 This may include acute conditions like cancer, chronic conditions like diabetes or asthma, or recovering from an accident or serious injury.
 For those facing such serious health challenges, a limited number of paid sick days is often not enough.
-And when workers do not have adequate leave, they may not seek necessary medical treatment.
-16 Paid medical leave allows workers to get the treatment they need, when they need it.
-It can also help fight the opioid epidemic by protecting workers' jobs and income while they seek residential treatment, which can be highly effective in treating addiction.
-17 Municipal governments may choose to combine their paid medical and family leave policies into one, or they may provide paid medical leave separately.
-Whatever the mechanism, guaranteeing adequate paid leave for a worker's own serious illness must be part of any local government's conversation around improved work-family policies.
+And when workers do not have adequate leave, they may not seek necessary medical treatment.15 Paid medical leave allows workers to get the treatment they need, when they need it.
+It can also help fight the opioid epidemic by protecting workers' jobs and income while they seek residential treatment, which can be highly effective in treating addiction.16 State governments may choose to combine their paid medical and family leave policies into one, or they may provide paid medical leave separately.
+Whatever the mechanism, guaranteeing adequate paid leave for a worker's own serious illness must be part of any state government's conversation around improved work-family policies.
 Military Deployment: In addition, it is critical to include coverage for those with needs related to the military deployment of a loved one.
-These needs may include making financial or childcare arrangements for a family member who is deployed; attending military-related events and activities; spending time with a loved one who is on temporary rest and recuperation leave during deployment; and providing care for a loved one with an injury or illness sustained while on active military duty.
-18 The federal Family and Medical Leave Act (FMLA) already provides unpaid leave for these types of needs.
-Typically, military-
+These needs may include making financial or childcare arrangements for a family member who is deployed; attending military-related events and activities; spending time with a loved one who is on temporary rest and recuperation leave during deployment; and providing care for a loved one with an injury or illness sustained while on active military duty.17 The federal Family and Medical Leave Act (FMLA) already provides unpaid leave for these types of needs.
+Typically, military-related needs make up a very small portion of paid family leave cases, but providing coverage for these circumstances makes a world of difference for those affected by the deployment of a loved one.
+Safe Leave: While many state government employees can use existing paid leave or sick leave to address qualifying medical needs resulting from domestic violence, an increasing number of paid leave laws and policies explicitly cover broader "safe leave" purposes; these "safe leave" provisions enable individuals to